e-ditiones/ODD17/README.md

 # Encoding French modern manuscripts and printed documents

-Schemas and documentation for the encoding of french modern (17th c.) manuscripts and printed documents.
+Schemas and documentation for the _E-ditiones_ project.

-## Introduction
+## Encoding levels

-We chose to separate metadata (encoded in the `<teiHeader>`) from transcription (encoded in the `<text>`).

-This way, we have the possibility to create two schemas for the `<teiHeader>`, one specific to the metadata of printed documents, and another one for the metadata of manuscripts.

-After the OCR of the text (as the transcription), its encoding will be completed in three phases :
+The metadata and the transcriptions both have their own schemas.

+* Two for the `<teiHeader>` (metadata)
+  * One for prints
+  * One for manuscripts
+* Three for the `<text>` (transcription)
   * Level 1 : the encoding will distinguish form and content
   * Level 2 : we will add semantic informations
   * Level 3 : we will add linguistical informations

-Please note that at each level, all existing elements are still used and new elements are added to the existing ones.

 <br/>